Rate Limiting

 Rate Limit Exceeded

-When you exceed the rate limit, the API returns a 429 status:
+When you exceed the rate limit, the API returns HTTP 429:

 {